ansible/ansible-risk-insight/README.md

 ```

 All intermediate files are installed under a temporary directory.
-The src dir which includes dependency collections and roles are moved under command dir for ARI to avoid repeated install from Galaxy repository.
+The src directory which includes dependency collections and roles are moved under command directory for ARI to avoid repeated install from Galaxy repository.
-The location of the ARI common dir can be specified by env variable `ARI_DATA_DIR` (default = /tmp/ari-data)
+The location of the ARI common directory can be specified by environment variable `ARI_DATA_DIR` (default = /tmp/ari-data).

 ## Extensibility